 Capital allowances also need to be considered.
 You can deduct some of the cost of the vehicle for your business from the profits before tax.
 The amount you can deduct is based on CO2 emissions.
 A fully electric car – such as e-Niro or Soul EV – is entitled to be fully deducted.
 In fact, all hybrid models included in the Kia Eco range will enjoy favourable tax rates because of their low CO2 emissions.

 Reduced Maintenance and Running Costs

 Whether you're a company car driver or a fleet manager, fuel can be a considerable cost over the course of ownership.
 On a mile-per-mile basis, an electric car is cheaper to run.
 Charging a Kia e-Niro costs around 4p per mile (Electricity tariffs will vary.) whilst a similar, less powerful diesel equivalent can be nearer 11p per mile.
-Plug-in hybrids enjoy the same benefits when run on battery power, too, while self-charging and mild hybrids powertrains have better fuel efficiency.
+Plug-in hybrids enjoy the same benefits when run on battery power, too, while hybrid and mild-hybrid powertrains have better fuel efficiency.

 Insurance costs are also to be considered.
 There are many factors that affect insurance, including: value, repair costs, parts prices, performance, safety and more.

 To help keep insurance costs low, Kia offers an incredible suite of safety features on all of its Eco cars.
 Depending on the model, you can expect features such as Blind-Spot Collision Warning, Rear Cross-Traffic Collision Warning and Forward Collision-Avoidance Assist, which all help to reduce the likelihood of an accident, and allow Kia cars to align with a more favourable insurance group.